Orphan Drugs Market

 -

-Complexities in accurate diagnostics - Complexities in accurate diagnostics remain a major restraint in the growth of the global orphan drugs market.
+Complexities in accurate diagnostics - Complexities in accurate diagnostics remain a major restraint in the growth of the orphan drugs market.
 Many rare diseases present with non-specific or overlapping symptoms, making early and accurate diagnosis difficult.
 Limited awareness among healthcare professionals, coupled with the absence of standardized diagnostic guidelines, often results in misdiagnosis or delayed identification, which can significantly hinder timely access to orphan drug therapies.

 Additionally, the lack of specialized diagnostic tools and biomarker-based tests further complicates the process.
 In low-resource settings, advanced genetic testing and molecular diagnostics may not be readily available, limiting the ability to confirm rare disease cases.
 These diagnostic challenges reduce the overall patient pool eligible for treatment and act as a barrier to wider adoption of orphan drug solutions.